-Committee Consideration of the Company's 2014 Shareholder Advisory Vote on Executive Compensation
+Committee Consideration of the Company's 2016 Shareholder Advisory Vote on Executive Compensation

-At our 2014 Annual Meeting of Shareholders, approximately 98% of the shares voted at the meeting approved, on an advisory basis, the compensation of the Named Executive Officers.
+At our 2016 Annual Meeting of Shareholders, approximately 96% of the shares voted at the meeting approved, on an advisory basis, the compensation of the Named Executive Officers.
 Given that a majority of the shares voted approved the 'say on pay' advisory proposal, the Committee did not implement specific changes and continued with its performance-based compensation philosophy and its balanced approach to various components of its compensation program.
 However, the Compensation Committee does monitor the results of the annual advisory 'say-on-pay' proposal and refers to such results as one of many factors considered in connection with the discharge of its responsibilities, although the Committee does not assign a quantitative weighting to any such factors.

-Our Board of Directors has determined that an advisory vote will be conducted on an annual basis.
+Our Board of Directors has determined that an advisory vote should be conducted on an annual basis and has recommended that our stockholders indicate their preference for an annual advisory vote in Proposal No. 7.